 Tevin is a sound engineer, specializing in audio editing, audio post-production, music production, and sound for visual media.
 He focuses on telling African stories using good quality audio, innovative ideas and a young, fresh perspective on the industry.
 He has about 3 years of experience while standing on a sound engineering educational background.

 Board of Directors

-Bisi Alimi is public speaker, storyteller, television pundit, campaigner, actor and Vlogger.
+Bisi Alimi is a public speaker, storyteller, television pundit, campaigner, actor, and Vlogger.
 He achieved notoriety when he became the first Nigerian to come out of the closet on television.
-His expertise on Social Justice ranges from Sexual Orientation and Gender Identity to Race and Race Relations, Feminism, Education and Poverty Alleviation.
-He has written many influential opinion pieces including; “Men cant be Feminist”, “I am no longer talking to Black Africans about Race”and “The Development Cost of Homophobia” which was translated into over 15 languages globally.
+His expertise in Social Justice ranges from Sexual Orientation and Gender Identity to Race and Race Relations, Feminism, Education and Poverty Alleviation.
+He has written many influential opinion pieces including; “Men can’t be Feminist”, “I am no longer talking to Black Africans about Race” and “The Development Cost of Homophobia” which was translated into over 15 languages globally.
 He is a fellow of Salzburg Global LGBT Forum and New Voices at the Aspen Institute.
-He is the founder and Director of Bisi Alimi Foundation, The Initiative for Equal Rights and is a founding member of Kaleidoscope Trust in the UK.
+He is the founder and Director of the Bisi Alimi Foundation, The Initiative for Equal Rights and is a founding member of Kaleidoscope Trust in the UK.

 Isabella Matambanadzo (Ms.)